lylebe/e__alto/README.md

 1. Run the start script.

 	e_alto$ ./start.sh

-You will see several initializaton activites in the erlang console.

 2. At the erlang console start the server (the script will be fixed later).